cea-hpc/modules/doc/source/module.rst

 values to adapt the evaluation and define for instance different module requirements or produce different environment variable setup.

 Variants are interpreted in contexts where *modulefiles* are evaluated.
-Thus the variants specified on module designation are ignored by the :subcmd:`avail`, :subcmd:`whatis`, :subcmd:`is-avail`, :subcmd:`path` or :subcmd:`paths` sub-commands.
+Variants specified on module designation are ignored by the :subcmd:`is-avail` or :subcmd:`path` sub-commands.
+On search sub-commands (:subcmd:`avail`, :subcmd:`whatis` and :subcmd:`paths`), variants are interpreted and trigger the :ref:`extra match search` process to filter results.

 When modulefile is evaluated a value should be specified for each variant this modulefile declares.
 When reaching the :mfcmd:`variant` modulefile command